codeStG/capstone-2/UPER.md

          implements the Room interface, that is available in the Level# for the player to go through.
 After this step , I was confident in my implementation of abstractions in my codebase and moved on to making the adventure game more enjoyable with some additional functionality like the ability to pick up a weapon and use it against a character that once would make you lose the game.
-After adding additional logic and functionality,
+After adding additional logic and functionality, I planned on working more on the overall design of the game and work on incorporating some SOLID principles wherever possible if time allows.
 </p>

 <h2>